Erdogan says Russian S-400 operational by April 2020

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Ankara: Turkey´s President Recep Tayyip Erdogan said Friday that it planned to start using the Russian S-400 missile defence system -- a bone of contention with the United States -- in April 2020.
+ANKARA: Turkey’s President Recep Tayyip Erdogan said on Friday that it planned to start using the Russian S-400 missile defence system -- a bone of contention with the United States -- in April 2020.

 "In the coming spring, God willing in April 2020, we will be able to start using this system," he told a gathering of his Justice and Development Party (AKP) in Ankara.